costakevinn/GPredict/README.md

 - **Prior:** Shows the assumed mean and kernel-based uncertainty before seeing data.
 - **Posterior:** Updates predictions with observed data, providing predictive intervals.
-- This demonstrates **its power to design and implement GP regression**, including **kernel selection, mean functions, posterior sampling, and visualization**.

 ---

 ## Features